hanabi/hanabi.github.io/README.md

 * However, sometimes there IS a way to "cleanly" touch the next person's *Finesse Position* card, but the positive/negative information on the rest of the hand would be useless.
 In these types of situations, the *Trash Bluff* is used to stall out the discard of a potentially useful card in the clue receiver's hand.
 * And other times, there IS a way to "cleanly" touch the next person's *Finesse Position* card, and it would be a "free" touch on a useful ancillary card.
 Or, the positive/negative information on the rest of the hand would be very useful - it would "fill in" a mystery card, or make a mystery card playable.
 * In this third situation, if a *Trash Bluff* is STILL used, then it follows from *High Value Principle* that it should *Chop Move* the clue receiver in addition to getting the blind play.
 (It should only chop move one card.)
+* *Suboptimal Trash Bluff Chop Moves* are tricky in that they have information asymmetry: the person who blind-plays will NOT know that the card is chop moved, while everyone else will.
+All players will have to keep this in mind until the chop move has been demonstrated.

 ### The Dupe Bluff